 A content strategy enables you to ensure that what you are creating is relevant to your audience, to the channel you are using and ensures it works towards your overall marketing and business goals.

 If you haven’t done so, it’s time you created your content strategy.
 Here are 8 elements to include.

 What your content marketing strategy should include:

 1. Objectives and KPIs

-The content strategy firstly needs to outline your objectives.
+The content strategy first needs to outline your objectives.
 Generally, two of the core marketing objectives will be to:

-- Improve your organic SEO – enabling prospective customers to find you when they need you which is much more valuable than outbound lead generation as their already have a need
+- Improve your organic SEO – enabling prospective customers to find you when they need you which is much more valuable than an outbound lead generation as they already have a need

-However it’s important to outline any specific KPIs you want to achieve e.g drive more traffic to your website, generate more lead data, improve conversions, increase social following etc. Outlining these up front will also enable you to measure the effectives of your content later on.
+However, it’s important to outline any specific KPIs you want to achieve e.g. drive more traffic to your website, generate more lead data, improve conversions, increase social following etc. Outlining these upfront will also enable you to measure the effectiveness of your content later on.